University of Minnesota Appendix

 The table below provides guidance for the review of requests to engage in outside consulting and other external professional commitments.

-• Will faculty member be able to continue to meet classes?
+• Will the individual be able to continue to meet classes?

-• Will faculty member be able to continue to meet departmental goals and expectations regarding scholarly activity and service?
+• Will the individual be able to continue to meet departmental goals and expectations regarding scholarly activity and service?

-• Will faculty member continue to be able to participate actively in departmental affairs?
+• Will the individual continue to be able to participate actively in departmental affairs?

-• Will the professional/administrative employee be able to meet job expectations?
+• Will the individual be able to meet job expectations and complete assigned duties?

 • Can reasonable accommodations be made to facilitate proposed activity in light of responsibilities?